Vulnerable, honest interactions build trust. We communicate with radical candor.

 When asked about her role and her hopes for improving healthcare, Nayeli was vibrant and full of passion.
 “In healthcare, success should be defined by the health and wellness of the people we serve.” she explained.
 “In my role, I know that positive patient outcomes depend not only on the quality of care delivered by one provider or a single healthcare entity, but also on the collaboration of individuals and organizations working together to share best practices and influence the field.
 I plan to be proactive by strategically positioning any new projects to effectively navigate the rapidly changing healthcare environment, while also improving performance and care delivery.”
 Her experiences and drive to improve the landscape of healthcare is such a wonderful addition to our team.

 Nayeli was born in New Jersey but has spent her whole life in North Carolina.
 Having called Raleigh her home for over 18 years, she is very invested in the local community.
-Outside of AIM, you might find Nayeli going to brunch with friends, trying new restaurants (she is a foodie at heart), spending time with her pup, Luna, and traveling to other countries.
+Outside of Advaita Integrated Medicine, you might find Nayeli going to brunch with friends, trying new restaurants (she is a foodie at heart), spending time with her pup, Luna, and traveling to other countries.

 East Carolina University (Greenville, NC) – B.S. in Health Management